aws/karpenter-provider-aws/designs/statefulset-disruption.md

 **Problem B. If step 3 doesn't happen before step 4, there will be a 1+ minute delay**

-If karpenter calls EC2 TerminateInstance **before** EC2 DetachVolume calls finish, then the volumes won't be detached **until the old instance terminates**.
+If karpenter calls EC2 TerminateInstance **before** EC2 DetachVolume calls from EBS CSI Driver Controller pod finish, then the volumes won't be detached **until the old instance terminates**.
 This delay depends on the instance type.
 1 minute for `m5a.large`, up to 15 minutes for certain GPU/Windows instances.

 Relevant PVC Events (Note the 1-min delay between `Multi-Attach error` AND `AttachVolume.Attach failed`):